adouble42/nemesis-current/README.md

 # nemesis
-nemesis is a freebsd port based on TrueCrypt.<br>
+nemesis is a freebsd port based on TrueCrypt, i'm slowly rebranding it to comply with the license but that is probably my least favorite task<br>
-i had problems building security/truecrypt last week and while i was fixing the build i noticed some other things i wanted to fix.<br>
+i had problems building security/truecrypt last week and while i was fixing the build i noticed some other things i wanted to fix, and i've always been interested in changing some things.<br>
 also, i have never been a fan of AES and i decided to take a crack at replacing it with a non-NIST cipher, so I spent a day merging in Camellia and adding a cipher chain using it instead of AES that while slow as balls is probably more secure.<br>
 ![capture2](https://cloud.githubusercontent.com/assets/22229007/18573416/36651456-7b91-11e6-9128-2e220f834c5a.png)<br>
 UFS has been deprecated from this build, and replaced with ext3. you'd think that's strange for a freebsd application, but support for UFS was fairly broken, and i was able to get it reading and writing ext3 via the ext2fs kernel module, so if you haven't got it loaded already, kldload ext2fs before running nemesis.<br>